Sports Direct founder buys stake in House of Fraser

-LONDON, April 6 (Reuters) - The founder of Britain’s Sports Direct has bought an 11 percent stake in House of Fraser, a source close to the deal said, only days after China’s Sanpower Group agreed to buy a 89 percent in the British department store.
+LONDON (Reuters) - The founder of Britain’s Sports Direct (SPD.L) has bought an 11 percent stake in House of Fraser, a source close to the deal said, only days after China’s Sanpower Group agreed to buy a 89 percent in the British department store.

 Mike Ashley, who holds 62 percent of sport goods retailer Sports Direct, the firm he founded in 1982, has long been linked to attempts to acquire Britain’s House of Fraser and finally bought the stake this week from Scottish tycoon Tom Hunter, the source said.